- Rash facts

 Rash due to parasites

 One of the most common rashes from a parasite infection is scabies.
 Scabies is produced by a small mite (related to a spider).
-This mite is usually contracted by contact with another infected individual.
+This mite is usually contracted by prolonged contact with another infected individual.
 The mite lives in the superficial layers of human skin.
 It does not produce symptoms until the host becomes allergic to it, which occurs about three weeks after the initial infection.
 It can resemble eczema.
 Bedbugs cause a series of eruptions where they pierce the skin.

 What is the treatment for a rash?